enpkg/enpkg_workflow/README.md

 # enpkg_workflow
-The **Experimental Natural Products Knowledge Graph** workflow aims at integrating experimental LC-MS/MS metabolomics data into a Wikidata-connected knowledge graph.
+The **Experimental Natural Products Knowledge Graph** workflow aims at integrating experimental LC-MS/MS DDA metabolomics data into a Wikidata-connected knowledge graph.
 To allow for iterative addition of samples over time, data from each sample is processed individually.

 For each of them, the required input data are
-1) a minimal metadata file containing the sample's originating species (binomial nomenclature),
+1) a minimal metadata file containing the sample's originating taxon,
-2) the feature list (.csv file) and
+2) The LC-MS/MS DDA data

-3) the corresponding fragmentation spectra (.mgf file).
-The workflow automatically resolves the species taxonomy against Open Tree of Life (ottID), generates a Molecular Network from fragmentation spectra (MN) and annotates features using two different methods (spectral matching to *in silico* DB coupled to taxonomical reweighting and Sirius/CSI:FingerID).
+After [MZmine](http://mzmine.github.io/) processing, the workflow automatically resolves the species taxonomy against Open Tree of Life (ottID), generates a Molecular Network from fragmentation spectra (MN) and annotates features using two different methods (spectral matching to *in silico* DB coupled to taxonomical reweighting and Sirius/CSI:FingerID).

 Once the processing on individual samples is done, for annotated compounds, Wikidata ID and NPClassifier ontology is automatically retrieved and it is possible to integrate compounds with activity reported against one (or more) selected biological target in ChEMBL DB.
 To compare the spectral fingerprint of the samples, the generated data structure is compatible with a MEMO analysis.